 Gluten

-Gluten is a type of found in grains such as wheat, barley, and rye.
+Gluten is a type of protein found in grains such as wheat, barley, and rye.
 For individuals with lichen sclerosus, consuming gluten may trigger an inflammatory response in the body, leading to increased discomfort and exacerbation of symptoms.
-Avoiding gluten can help reduce and improve overall symptom management.
+Avoiding gluten can help reduce inflammation and improve overall symptom management.

 Foods That Contain Gluten